 When your children reach adulthood, you need to cut the cord and attend to funding your own future.
 "You have limited years remaining before retirement to grow your retirement nest egg, and your children have many decades to get their lives in order and build their own financial security," she said.

-Financial advisor Sterling Raskie of Blankenship Financial Planning in New Berlin, Ill., added that one way to avoid having to fund your children's lifestyle is to encourage your kids to become more self-supportive.
+Sterling Raskie, a financial advisor and vice president of client engagement at Blankenship Financial Planning in New Berlin, Ill., added that one way to avoid having to fund your children's lifestyle is to encourage your kids to become more self-supportive.
 If they live at home, charge them rent and utilities.

 "Give them a timeline of when they need to be out of the house or completely independent of Mom and Dad," Raskie said.
 "Require that they find a job — a serious job, not a one-day-a-week job."